Chalk-stream fishing in Italy? Yes, you can!

 When this trout is active on steady hatches, it may drive anglers crazy.
 I have seen fishermen slapping the rod to the floor in anger and decide to leave the river in despair.

-If you decide to come over for a fishing trip to this wonderful water, you should not miss a visit to the area.
+If you decide to come over for a fishing trip to this wonderful chalk-stream water, you should not miss a visit to the area.
 To the lake, for example.
 Or to the “floating island” (already known to the ancient Romans).
-Or River Liri Waterfalls (another very nice sight, indeed)…
+Or River Liri Waterfalls (another very nice sight)…

 River Fibreno is not far from Sora, where the world known Italian film maker Vittorio de Sica was born, and from Frosinone, the capital of this province.